G3rkul3s/MultiLeap-Computer-Animation-Lab/README.md

 ##
 *Created by Nikita Morev*

-*Special thanks to Alexandr Pavlenko for providing the data loader code and recording the data.*
+*Special thanks to Aleksandr Pavlenko for providing the data loader code and recording the data.*